Arizona X-ray CE Credits

 Beginning in 2015, new rules of certification apply to techs registered in computed tomography (CT).
 They must demonstrate two years of documented CT experience with 12 hours of CT-specific education.

 It is mandatory for Certified Radiologic Technologists working in Arizona to earn 24 CE credits per two-year period.
-Other technologists, for example, those certified in CT or mammography, may have different CE requirements.
+Other technologists, for example, those certified in sonography or mammography, may have different CE requirements.
 These are listed below:

 - Certified Nuclear Medicine Technologist (CNMT): 24 hours every 2 years.